isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 -   For each item, state its 8-digit HS code, the quantity to be imported and its unit of measurement (for example, 12 tonnes, 5 pieces).
 -   For each item, state the Cost, Insurance and Freight (CIF) value in Singapore dollars.

-## Submission of and Payment for an ICDV Application

-Please submit your completed application and supporting documents  via NTP.

-If the documents are in order, we will deduct the processing fee via IBG.

-A S$10 processing fee is payable for each IC application.

-Please note that each application will typically be processed within 2 working days upon receipt of the completed application with all relevant supporting documents, and payment of processing fee.

 ## Supporting Documents

 The supporting documents for your IC application include: